Velocidex/velociraptor-docs/content/blog/2022/2022-03-22-deaddisk/_index.md

 Velociraptor's killer feature is its VQL language making it possible to write powerful queries that triage and extract valuable forensic evidence from the running system.
-One of the most attractive feature is the ability to write a VQL `artifact` encapsulating a powerful VQL query.
+One of the most attractive features is the ability to write VQL `artifacts` encapsulating powerful VQL queries.
 Users have access to a library of packaged `Artifacts` that come with Velociraptor as well as a vibrant community and an [Artifact Exchange]({{% ref "/exchange/" %}}).

 Previously Velociraptor was most useful as a live analysis platform.
 Either deployed as an agent on the live endpoint, or via the `Offline Collector` collecting artifacts from the running system.
-However, many users are sometimes faced with analysing a dead disk image - for example, when handed a clone of a cloud VM disk after a compromise.
+However, many users are sometimes faced with analyzing a dead disk image - for example, when handed a clone of a cloud VM disk after a compromise.